iesahin/xvc/book/src/ref/xvc-file-copy.md

 ```

 You can also skip rechecking.
-In this case, xvc won't create any copies in the workspace, and you don't need them to be available in the cache.
+In this case, Xvc won't create any copies in the workspace, and you don't need them to be available in the cache.
 They will be listed with `xvc file list` command.

 ```console